dburkland/tesla_ios_shortcuts/README.md

   * Wakes the vehicle (if needed) and closes the trunk

 * Turn On Climate Cool
-  * Wakes the vehicle (if needed), turns on the Climate Control system, and sets the temperature to 66 degrees Fahrenheit
+  * Wakes the vehicle (if needed), turns on the Climate Control system, and sets the temperature to 66 degrees Fahrenheit (19 degrees Celsius)

 * Turn On Climate Warm
-  * Wakes the vehicle (if needed), turns on the Climate Control system, and sets the temperature to 73 degrees Fahrenheit
+  * Wakes the vehicle (if needed), turns on the Climate Control system, and sets the temperature to 73 degrees Fahrenheit (23 degrees Celsius)

 * Turn On Climate Heat
-  * Wakes the vehicle (if needed), turns on the Climate Control system, sets the temperature to 82 degrees Fahrenheit (HI), and turns on the driver's seat warmer
+  * Wakes the vehicle (if needed), turns on the Climate Control system, sets the temperature to High, and turns on the driver's seat warmer

 * Turn On Climate Heat Passenger
-  * Wakes the vehicle (if needed), turns on the Climate Control system, sets the temperature to 82 degrees Fahrenheit (HI), and turns on both the driver's & front passenger's seat warmers
+  * Wakes the vehicle (if needed), turns on the Climate Control system, sets the temperature to High, and turns on both the driver's & front passenger's seat warmers

 * Turn Off Climate
   * Wakes the vehicle (if needed) and turns off the Climate Control system